-Attendance online is strongly encouraged.
+Attendance online and is class is strongly encouraged.
 You will miss a deeper understanding of the materials if you are not participating.
-There are readings that you will have to complete to be able to adequately participate in individual and group assignments.
-In order to complete this course successfully, you do have to participate in all course activities i.e. homework, discussion board, course projects, self-reflections, etc. Students are expected to engage in course activities and submit work by due dates and times.
+There are readings that you will have to complete to be able to adequately participate in assignments.
+In order to complete this course successfully, you do have to participate in all course activities i.e. homework, discussion board, course project, self-reflections, etc. Students are expected to engage in course activities and submit work by due dates and times.
 The hope is that students will make substantive contributions that reflect integration of assigned materials as well as any outside readings as appropriate.
 Scholarly contribution is an expectation.
 For planning purposes, this class will probably require a minimum of 6-9 study hours per week on average.
+The clinical practicum course hours are in addition to this time commitment and are required for the didactic course.